Top 65+ Coding Questions and Answers for Interviews in 2025

 Example: For "abc", the permutations are ["abc", "acb", "bac", "bca", "cab", "cba"].

-This section addresses coding questions that simulate real-world programming challenges.
+This section addresses coding questions for interview that simulate real-world programming challenges.
 These are designed to test your understanding of software design principles, error handling, and your ability to implement efficient solutions for complex problems.

 47. Can You Explain the SOLID Principles in Software Development?